 He probably thinks I’m an “organism,” over here fifteen feet away.
 Which means he probably assigns me characteristics similar to those I assign to him: activity (motility), unpredictability, some kind of inner mystery, agency, this quality called “life.”

 We both know about appetite, and a full belly.
 And (if only because I’m a potential predator who might lunge and grab him) it’s possible he ascribes “appetites” to me.
-This even though I’m flightless, featherless, dependent on a two-ton steel carapace.
+This even though I’m flightless, featherless, dependent on a two-ton steel carapace for much of my motility.
 I may deploy other superpowers.
 So he’ll keep his distance.

 He and I, in this sense, share a “contract.”
 I guess it’s a kind of “social” contract.
 He probably knows I’m not malicious.
 But might be hungry.
 We get along.
 We can share this patch of greensward.
 We’ve been sharing it for a million years.